 Among the CCPs that have rules allowing for ad hoc ITD calls, some indicated never having issued any.
-Among the CCPs that had, the usage of ad hoc ITD calls varied greatly across CCPs, with some issuing them fewer than 10 days in a year while others issued them every day.
+Among the CCPs that had, the usage of ad hoc ITD calls varied greatly across CCPs, with some issuing them fewer than 10 days in a year and others issuing them every day.
 Overall, ad hoc calls were typically made to one or a few CMs rather than to the entire membership.

-2.1.2 Survey analysis - Notice periods between VM calls and payments
+2.1.2 Survey analysis - notice periods between VM calls and payments

 Several CCPs confirmed that the notice periods they give CMs to pay VM calls vary according to the CCPs' different business lines or underlying products.
 Overall, the responses indicate that end-of-day (EoD) calls are usually due to be paid during the next clearing session.
-For ITD calls, the notice period granted to CMs can vary from 10 minutes to up to two and a half hours.
+For ITD calls, the notice period granted to CMs can vary from ten minutes to two and a half hours.
 Nevertheless, the majority of CCPs implemented at least a one-hour notice period.

 According to 28% of the responding CCPs, the notice period can also differ between scheduled ITD calls and ad hoc ITD calls.
 For some calls, there is a specific window from the point of the call (eg 60 or 90 minutes), while for others payment can be made until the end of day.
-Only one CCP also indicated that it adjusted the notice period using discretion.
+One CCP also indicated that it adjusted the notice period using discretion.
 The timing of ITD payments is typically constrained by the cut off times for payment and settlement arrangements used to meet the call.

-2.1.3 Liquidity impact of VM processes and interaction with other CCP processes
+2.1.3 Survey analysis - liquidity impact of VM processes and interaction with other CCP processes

-CMs were surveyed on the liquidity impact of cleared VM processes.
-In addition, all three categories of respondents were surveyed on their views of how interactions between VM and other CCP processes, such as trade allocation or give-up processes, could affect liquidity demands.

-There was mixed feedback regarding the scope to align VM payments with other payment flows.
-Only 14% of CCPs indicated misalignments of VM payment and collection timings with other payment flows, including IM and securities/derivatives cash flows, or the settlement of the sale of securities to meet cash requirements.
-Eleven per cent of CCP respondents indicated that there would be scope to improve the coordination amongst CCP obligations and other CM/client payment obligations.
+All three categories of respondents were surveyed on how interactions between VM and other CCP processes, such as trade allocation or give-up processes, could affect liquidity demands.
+In addition, CMs were specifically surveyed on the liquidity impact of cleared VM processes.
+There was mixed feedback with respect to aligning VM payments with other payment flows.
+Fourteen percent of CCPs indicated misalignments of VM payment and collection timings with other payment flows, including IM and securities/derivatives cash flows, or the settlement of the sale of securities to meet cash requirements.
+Eleven per cent of CCPs indicated that there is space to improve the coordination amongst CCP obligations and other CM/client payment obligations.

 A key factor determining the amount to be collected in a VM call is whether and to what extent gains and losses are netted across a CM's clearing accounts.
 Approximately 61% of responding CCPs to some extent net the gains and losses between CMs' clearing accounts before issuing the call.
-Of these, a quarter of CCPs net gains and losses across client and house accounts, in addition to netting across client accounts.
-Only 7% of the responding CCPs reported that their netting process differs between ITD calls and EoD/beginning-of-day (BoD) calls.
+Of these, a quarter of CCPs net gains and losses across client and house accounts.
+Seven percent of the responding CCPs reported that their netting process differs between ITD calls and EoD/beginning-of-day (BoD) calls.15

-CCPs indicated that their legal frameworks were quite different and, as a result of some regulations, CCPs either are not required (and therefore may be unable) to distinguish between client and house accounts, or are prohibited from netting VM requirements between a CM's house and client accounts.
+CCPs indicated that relevant legal frameworks varied and, as a result of some regulations, CCPs either are not required (and therefore may be unable) to distinguish between client and house accounts or are prohibited from netting VM requirements between a CM's house and client accounts.
 Some CCPs cite operational barriers to distinguishing between CMs' house and client flows.